RLRG/SwiftAveiro_PropertyBasedTesting/README.md

 This is the repository that you need to checkout to follow the *"Bacallao Property-Based Testing"* workshop at SwiftAveiro 2019.

+If you would like to do this workshop in your own, you only need to checkout this repository and follow the guidelines you have in the README.
+You can also follow the PDF presentation added in this repository, where you can find the "passwords" to unlock the solutions.

 Sit down and enjoyyyy !!!!

 ## Getting ready !!